 From the 1820s to 1860s, Montgomery was a flourishing city with diverse businesses and robust trading.
 Its economy was driven by the exportation of raw short-staple cotton from the plantations of the Alabama Black Belt to the cities of Mobile, AL via steamboats and West Point, GA via rail.
-The plantation economy of the Southern United States depended on cheap labor supplied by African slaves.
-However, after Congress had passed the Act Prohibiting Importation of Slaves in 1807, which outlawed the international importation of slaves, Montgomery evolved into the epicenter of the domestic slave trade.
-Slaves often arrived via steamboats to Montgomery's riverfront, where they were then shackled and paraded up Market Street (now Commerce Street) to be sold in one of the city's many slave markets (EJI 2013).
+The plantation economy of the Southern United States depended on cheap labor supplied by enslaved Africans.
+However, after Congress had passed the Act Prohibiting Importation of Slaves in 1807, which outlawed the international importation of enslaved persons, Montgomery evolved into the epicenter of the domestic slave trade.
+Enslaved Africans often arrived via steamboats to Montgomery's riverfront, where they were then shackled and paraded up Market Street (now Commerce Street) to be sold in one of the city's many slave markets (EJI 2013).
 Fueled in part by this ready access to slave labor, Montgomery County was the state's biggest cotton producer by 1840, exporting 30,000 bales annually (Mitchell 2008).

-In 1860, Montgomery City's population of nearly 9,000 was approximately half white residents and half enslaved black people.
+In 1860, Montgomery City's population of nearly 9,000 was approximately half white residents and half enslaved Black people.
 The surrounding Montgomery County had a population of nearly 40,000 residents at this time.
-Due to the many plantations scattered across the agricultural hinterland, the black population vastly outnumbered the white population, making up two-thirds of the total county figure (US Census 1860).
+Due to the many plantations scattered across the agricultural hinterland, the Black population vastly outnumbered the white population, making up two-thirds of the total county figure (US Census 1860).

 Despite Montgomery not having an institute of higher learning by 1860, an elite social class was formed by wealthy businessmen profiting from the plantation economy.
 Cotton was a source of spectacular wealth for those who controlled the means of production and distribution.
 In addition to functioning as a trade depot, Montgomery underwent a period of industrialization during the Antebellum Era, opening up the Montgomery Manufacturing Company foundry in 1848 (Lakwete 2010).
 The city was also the birthplace of the "Cotton Exchange," started by German immigrants Henry, Emanuel, and Mayer Lehman.
 Beginning their business with a general store in downtown Montgomery, these entrepreneurs expanded their operations to create a "cotton brokerage firm" which allowed plantation owners to trade cotton in exchange for store merchandise.
-The Lehman
+The Lehman Brothers' business relocated in 1858 to New York City where it eventually developed into one of the largest investment banks of the twentieth century (Lewis 2009).